pkiyer/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-installation.rst

 To use F5 Container connector, you'll need a BIG-IP up and running first.

-In the UDF blueprint, you should have a BIG-IP available at the following URL: https://10.1.10.60
+Through the Jumpbox, you should have a BIG-IP available at the following URL: https://10.1.10.60

 .. warning::

-	if you use UDF, it's recommended to connect to your BIG-IP from the RDP session instead of going directly to it from the UDF portal and TMUI option

 Connect to your BIG-IP and check it is active and licensed.
 Its login and password are: **admin/admin**

 .. note::

 	if your BIG-IP has no license or its license expired, renew the license.
 You just need a LTM VE license for this lab.
-No specific add-ons are required
+No specific add-ons are required (ask a lab instructor for eval licenses if your license has expired)

 You need to setup a partition that will be used by F5 Container Connector.